kivy/kivy/doc/sources/gettingstarted/intro.rst

 best practices, as this is an introduction, pointers will be provided at the end of each section to find more information.

-As you proceed through the guide, you will, using kivy sdk:
+As you proceed through the guide, you will, using Kivy SDK:

 - **Learn**: The basics of programming with the Kivy language.
 - **Explore**: The Kivy framework.